-The 2016 Plan presents GMO's planned renewable compliance efforts and purchases that are currently underway and that will continue through 2016-2018 to achieve the requirements of 4 CSR 240-20.100.
+The 2017 Plan presents GMO's planned renewable compliance that are currently underway and that will continue through 2017-2019 to achieve the requirements of 4 CSR 240-20.100.

 SECTION 2: RES COMPLIANCE PLAN

 Rule (8) (B) 1: The plan shall cover the current year and the immediately following two (2) calendar years.
 The RES compliance plan shall include, at a minimum -